-Except for a short period during the 1950s, the GCAS has met regularly in various locations in the Silver City and Mimbres Valley area.
+Except for a short period during the 1950s (until the current COVID-19 pandemic in 2020) the GCAS has met regularly in various locations in the Silver City and Mimbres Valley area.
 Our Board of Trustees meets quarterly in March, June, September, and December.
 We hold our general meetings on the third Wednesday of each month for business followed by a program with a featured speaker.
 We have enjoyed many notable speakers at our general meetings, from local experts and professionals to well-known authors, educators, and representatives of the U.S. Forest Service and National Park Service.
 As but one example, during the club’s early years archaeologists Harriet and Burton Cosgrove, who were themselves GCAS members, often spoke to the group about the several sites they had excavated in the region.
 From October through April we hold our general meetings in Silver City at 2045 Memory Lane.
 From May through September we meet in Mimbres at the Roundup Lodge, 91 Acklin Hill Road where we precede each meeting with a lavish potluck dinner.
 We occasionally hold meetings at other locations to be announced.
 Anyone who wishes to attend is welcome at all our general meetings.

 To promote our mission of education, since its inception the GCAS has nearly always arranged monthly field trips to sites of archaeological, cultural, or historical significance.
 They are usually scheduled on the first Sunday of each month and are generally open to GCAS members and their invited guests.
 Most field trips are within the Grant, Luna, and Catron County area but once a year we try to schedule a weekend or multi-day trip to a major site in a more distant location in New Mexico, Arizona, or other state.
 Occasionally we arrange certain special archaeological trips across the border into sites in Mexico.